 We doggies are often called ‘man’s best friends’.
-But in many heartwarming cases, ‘Man’ has turns out to be our best friend.
+But in many heartwarming cases, ‘Man’ has turned out to be our best friend.
 Many of us are lucky to have stable and loving families, but for others, life is full of abandonment and uncertainty.
-Being given up by your family, being abandoned as a puppy is the most emotionally painful thing for a dog to experience.
-But many such doggies, do get a second chance when an ‘angel’, a ‘good human’ picks them up and makes them a part of their loving family.
+Being given up by your family, being abandoned as a puppy, is the most emotionally painful thing for a dog to experience.
+But many such doggies, do get a second chance when an ‘angel’, a ‘good human’, picks them up and makes them a part of their loving family.
 Love is all we need after all.
 To tell you just how much it can change our lives, here are the stories of 3 of my interns - Myshka, Pearl and Milo.

 |Therapy dog Myshka|

 Myshka, a female fawn Lab with light brown eyes and a pinkinsh brown nose, is the cuddly pup every dog lover dreams of.
-She was abandoned as a pup by two previous families before being adopted by our therapist Gayatri Iyer.
+She was abandoned as a pup by two previous families before being adopted by our therapist Gayatri Ayyer.
 When she was adopted, Myshka was an overexcited pooch with high energy levels and impaired social skills.
 She could never sit steadily in one place and would jump at the slightest of noises or movements.
-A behaviour at which I would often I would roll my eyes.
+A behaviour at which I would often roll my eyes.

 |Myshka and Gayatri in a therapy session|

 But after coming into this family, Myshka has found stability.
 Gayatri, her family, me and the Animal Angels team has worked with her to make her feel secure and loved.
-Over the past few months, she has been trained to be a calm, understanding and patient at work but maintains her playful nature when free, always willing to fetch that ball for you.
+Over the past few months, she has been trained to be calm, understanding and patient at work but maintains her playful nature when free, always willing to fetch that ball for you.
 At work she now knows how to respond to the emotional needs of the special children that she works with.
-Her new human family has also benefited a lot since she came into their lives.
+Her new human family has also benefited a lot since she entered their lives.
 She has helped them overcome their grief over the death of their former pets.
-She is almost one and a half years old now and has been with her family for a year.
+She is almost one and a half years old now, and has been with her family for a year.
 Her pet parent- Gayatri, says that Myshka has helped her become a better trainer and therapist.

-Pearl, in some ways, is an exact opposite of Mishka.
-She comes off as extremely calm and understanding young Golden Retriever, who can be very quiet , unlike a retriever pup.
+Pearl, in some ways, is an exact opposite of Myshka.
+She comes off as an extremely calm and understanding young Golden Retriever, who can be very quiet , unlike a retriever pup.
 But this calmness is very deceiving, as she might be quietly chewing up something for all you know.
 I have to really keep a keen eye on her when she comes over for her training.